Santa María (volcano): 1902 eruption

 The pumice formed in the climactic eruption fell over an area of about 273000 km2, and volcanic ash as far away as San Francisco, California, 4000 km away.
 The eruption occurred out of a vent on the southwest side of the volcano, leaving a crater about 1 km in diameter and about 300 m deep, stretching from just below the summit to an elevation of about 2300 m.
 The first evidence of the eruption was a sprinkling of sand on Quezaltenango.
 The wind then changed from the south to the east and ashes began to fall at Helvetia, a coffee plantation 6 mi southwest.
+Many coffee plantations were destroyed.

 Because of the lack of recorded eruptive activity at Santa María, local people did not recognise the preceding seismicity as warning signs of an eruption.
 Estimates are that 6,000 people died as a result of the eruption.
+They were burned or suffocated.

-In the middle of the disaster, Quetzaltenango regional authorities had to take charge, as the central government was focused on the celebration of the "Fiestas Minervalias", the largest propaganda festival of president Manuel Estrada Cabrera' regime; furthermore, the central government was so focused on the festival that it tried to minimize the impact of the eruption and went as far as tell the citizens that it was not in Guatemalan soil, but in México.
-Furthermore, the official government response was to tell Quetzaltenango authorities that there were no funds for the recovery, as those were already spent to help after the April 1902 earthquake.
-Under such circumstances, Quetzaltenango regional authorities declared that all the West zone agricultural harvest was ruined, and forecasted famine due to food shortages; likewise, cattle were dying and there were meat shortages as well.
-They were allowed by the central government to import flour free of taxes for the next few months.
+Due to the eruption, in an area for up to 160km from the volcano, there was total darkness for 53 hours.
+After the eruption, the area was also affected by gangs who went to the affected areas to steal from people, murder and plunder plantations.

-For the native people the eruption consequences were catastrophic: they not only lost relatives, friends, homes and harvest, but they were also forced to work free of charge in the recovery while "criollo" landlords were compensated for the loss with lands that were confiscated from native communities in San Miguel Uspantán Quiché Department, Panam in Suchitepéquez Department and in Sololá Department.
+For the native people the eruption consequences were catastrophic: they not only lost relatives, friends, homes and harvest, but they were also enslaved in the recovery while "criollo" landlords were compensated for the loss with lands that were confiscated from native communities in San Miguel Uspantán Quiché Department, Panam in Suchitepéquez Department and in Sololá Department.